spectrocloud/librarium/docs/docs-content/integrations/kubernetes-generic.md

 an authentication layer on top of OAuth 2.0, an authorization framework that allows users to authenticate to a cluster without using a password.

-OIDC requires a _RoleBinding_ for the users or groups you want to provide cluster access.
-You must create a RoleBinding to a Kubernetes role that is available in the cluster.
+OIDC requires a _Role Binding_ for the users or groups you want to provide cluster access.
+You must create a Role Binding to a Kubernetes role that is available in the cluster.
 The Kubernetes role can be a custom role you created or a [default Kubernetes role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles), such as the `cluster-admin` role.
-To learn how to create a RoleBinding through Palette, refer to [Create Role Bindings](../clusters/cluster-management/cluster-rbac.md#create-role-bindings).
+To learn how to create a Role Binding through Palette, refer to [Create Role Bindings](../clusters/cluster-management/cluster-rbac.md#create-role-bindings).

 #### Configure Custom OIDC